IlliaFerents/UI_API_Cypress_project/README.md

 ### TODO:
 - decide the API and web page to write tests
 - create GitHub project
-- write tasks for the first week
+- write tasks for the first week.